-But they’re not the only dogs who can get a yeast infection.
-In fact, any pup can get a yeast infection, which can be caused by something that lowers the immune system response or disrupts the skin’s natural balance, causing yeast to multiply and spread.
-Common causes of yeast infection in dogs can include:
+But they're not the only dogs who can get a yeast infection.
+In fact, any pup can get a yeast infection, which can be caused by something that lowers the immune system response or disrupts the skin's natural balance, causing yeast to multiply and spread.
+Common causes of yeast infections in dogs include:

 - Allergies: The most common cause of a dog yeast infection is allergies to fleas, food, or substances in the environment.
 Allergies can lead to skin irritation and make skin oilier.
 Some dogs can also develop an allergic reaction to the yeast itself.